trnguyen1510/Data_Science_Projects/PartA_Linear_regression_Simple/README.md

 1. Research question# 1, configure the attribute “mppwt” as predictor(independent) variable and “Birthweight” outcome (dependent) variable.
 2. Research question# 2, configure the attribute “mheight” as predictor(independent) variable and “Length” outcome (dependent) variable.

-Step 4: We will repeat the following steps to first check relationship between “mppwt” and “Birthweight” and later between “mheight” and “length” of the baby.
+Step 5: We will repeat the following steps to first check relationship between “mppwt” and “Birthweight” and later between “mheight” and “length” of the baby.

-Step 5: Constructing the training and testing sets for the 2 SLR.
+Step 6: Constructing the training and testing sets for the 2 SLR.

-## Result
+## Result Interpretation

 According to the pairplot, Some of the variables have linear relationships with the others.
 Some don't have any relationships.